kubeedge/kubeedge/docs/proposals/refactor-keadm-on-the-cloud.md

 ### reset-beta

-> Uninstall the exsited helm charts or manifests on the cloud.
+> Uninstall the existing helm charts or manifests on the cloud.

 #### --delete-namespace, -D